Kim Đồng: Joining Ho Chi Minh Young Pioneer Organisation

 On one occasion, when Kim Đồng was carrying important documents, he was captured by troops acting on the side of the French, who demanded to know what he was carrying and who he had met on the road.
 He insisted that the only person he had seen was a local herb doctor who was travelling to a nearby village to give medicine to a woman having problems giving birth.
 The doctor was immediately sought for arrest.
 Kim Đồng followed the troops to the man with plans of staging an escape.
-As the troops led their captive through a market, Kim Đồng started agitating two buffaloes who began to tussle.
+As the troops led their captive through a market, Kim Đồng started agitating two buffaloes which began to tussle.
 Two of the guards were so engrossed in the fight that the youngster was able to lead their prisoner away to a secret cave, where they met a female resistance liaison.

 Death

 Kim Đồng and his teammates did the task of communicating, escorting the Việt Minh and delivering secret letters.
 On February 15, 1943, French troops planned to round up to the guerrillas.
 Kim Đồng saw the French soldiers coming to the cadre's house, he diverted their attention to him so that his friends could help the officers withdraw safely.
 Kim Đồng ran across the stream, the French could not keep up so they opened fire on him.
 Kim Đồng got shot on the bank of Lenin stream (Cao Bằng) at 5am.
-He was just 14 years old.
+He has just turned 14 years old.
 In the evening, Kim Đồng's friends and villagers took his body to be buried at Tèo Lài mountain.

-On September 23, 1997, Nông Văn Dèn (i.e. Kim Đồng) was posthumously awarded the title Hero of the People's Armed Forces.
+On September 23, 1997, Nông Văn Dền (i.e. Kim Đồng) was posthumously awarded the title Hero of the People's Armed Forces.